LIFEHUBBER

 ktx is a local context layer for data agents, built to help AI coding and agent tools query SQL warehouses with reusable metric definitions, warehouse context, wiki knowledge, and MCP or CLI access.

 The repository frames ktx around approved metric definitions, joinable columns, semantic-layer entities, business wiki content, data-stack scanning, local project files, agent setup, and a local MCP daemon for agent clients.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is